cmavro/Graph-InfoClust-GIC/README.md

 GIC (node classification task) implemented in Deep Graph Library (DGL), which should be installed

 ## GIC
-GIC (link prediction, clustering, and visualizaition tasks) based on Deep Graph Infomax (DGI) implementation.
+GIC (link prediction, clustering, and visualization tasks) based on Deep Graph Infomax (DGI) implementation.